How to organize and conduct a legal due diligence review for US public and private deals

 The due diligence team’s make-up depends on transaction specifics, but usually includes legal, business, accounting and tax specialists.

-Depending on the complexity of the transaction and the budget allocated, teams can range wildly in size.
+Depending on the complexity of the transaction, its management, and the budget allocated, teams can range wildly in size.
 But it’s always important to have a point person to coordinate the process —this task often falls to a junior lawyer.

 3. Submit the due diligence request